open-source-eda-birds-of-a-feather/open-source-eda-birds-of-a-feather.github.io/README.md

 - Andrew Wright, Efabless
   - Taping Out Open Source Silicon in Practice

-- Matthew Guthaus, University of Santa Cruz
-  - OpenRAM and Applications (Open Source SRAM Compiler)
+- Late-Breaking News and Discussion (what next, what is needed, who can contribute …)

-### Updates and New Directions in Open Source ~8:00PM
+### Updates and New Directions in Open Source ~7:35PM

 - Alain Dargelais, RapidSilicon
   - System Verilog Parsing in Practice (Surelog)

-- Rongjian Liang, Nvidia ~8:30PM
+- Rongjian Liang, Nvidia
   - CircuitOps and AutoDMP (GenAI and Macro Placement)

 - Mircea R. Stan, University of Virginia